blockconsortium/rieMiner/README.md

-# rieMiner 0.92L
+# rieMiner 0.92 for Android

-**This is the Light branch.
-It is intended for people willing to compile rieMiner on non x64 platforms.
+**This is the Android branch.
+It is intended for people willing to cross compile rieMiner for Android systems.
 If it is not the case for you, you should go to the [master branch](https://github.com/Pttn/rieMiner).
-Also note that you are on your own using this branch and are expected to be able to fix any issue by yourself, so please don't report issues or ask for help if you encounter any problem**.
+Also note that this branch is not actively maintained; as an user you are on your own using it and are expected to have decent Android knowledge and development abilities, and be able to fix any issue by yourself.
+So please don't report issues or ask for help if you encounter any problem**.
+Contributions to this branch are still welcome and we will be glad to support developers.

 rieMiner is a Riecoin miner supporting both solo and pooled mining, and can also be run standalone for prime constellation record attempts.
 Find the latest binaries [here](https://github.com/Pttn/rieMiner/releases) for Linux and Windows.